 |

-In Brighton, England in 1990, a bassist from Belfast recorded a version of Pharaoh House Crash.
+In Brighton, England in 1990, a bassist from Belfast recorded a version of the protest song Pharaoh House Crash.
 It was a year of heatwaves, raves and riots.

 Belfast, 1985 (in blue) with members of punk bands The Outcasts and Doomed Youth.